johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 ```

-Once this is done, quantify expression for the Trimmomatic filtered reads from each colony-treatment sample separately.
+Once this is done, quantify expression for the Trimmomatic filtered reads from each species-treatment sample separately.
 Note that for each sample, there are three four filtered read files:

 - paired.left.fastq
 - paired.right.fastq